Camberwick Green, Trumpton and Chigley

 Truely the most generous measure of a "pint" you're ever likely to see !

-The red top would indicate semi-skimmed.
-But why not gloriously self-indulgent full cream ?
+Semi-skimmed red top ?
+Surprising it's not gloriously self-indulgent full cream.
 Because,obviously,there's no such thing as coronary heart disease in Trumptonshire.

 " Good Lord Paddy.
 Do you expect me to drink it or sell it wholesale ?! "